 - We have received this registration submission, and

 - We have received your payment in full (an online invoice will be sent upon receipt of this form).

 The refund policy for this workshop is as follows:

-- Cancellations made 90 days or more from the first date of this workshop: A full refund will be provided, less a $25 administration fee.
+- Cancellations made more than 90 days from the first date of this workshop: A 50% refund will be provided.